Working in the US

 - Careers fairs do happen in the US, as in the UK, in conjunction with different universities and industries.
 Check the individual websites of universities and professional bodies of interest for further information.

-Many Americans find their jobs through networking, the process of seeking contacts through friends, current and former colleagues, professional associations and industry contacts.
+Many Americans find their jobs through networks of friends, current and former colleagues, professional associations and industry contacts.
 Making speculative approaches to recruiters is also common practice.

 Work placements and internships